chRyNaN/kapi/README.md

 annotation class RequiresReadAccess
 ```

-Finally, apply the annotation to any API components that require that permission to access:
+Finally, apply the annotation to any API components that require that scope to access:

 ```kotlin
 @GET("/{id}")